Lyubo33/DropletWaterReminder/README.md

 towards third party applications, the app is safe so you can just run anyway.
 You could scan the file with play protect to verify it's safe.

 ### Method 2- Build yourself
-1. Clone this repo, open it in Android Studio yourself and build the apk or bundle yourself
+1. Clone this repo, open it in Android Studio and build the apk or the bundle yourself

     `git clone https://github.com/Lyubo33/DropletWaterReminder.git `
 </div>